QuarticCat/QuarticCat.github.io/content/posts/optimize-difftastic.en.md

       - E     |      - F
 ```

 In each step, we have some choices, and each of them represents a diff choice (an insertion, a deletion, unchanged, etc.).
-For example, here we can move both pointers one node further (pre-order traversal) since the nodes they point to are the same.
+For example, here we can move both pointers by one node (pre-order traversal) since the nodes they point to are the same.

 ```diff
   - A